 Wonder Woman is back, in the form of Adrianne Palicki (of Friday Night Lights fame) in a new TV show produced by David E. Kelley (of Ally McBeal fame).
 Here’s a great shot of Palicki in her new work duds.

 What’s not clear is why they’re bringing back Wonder Woman at all.
 The old TV show was just plain nuts.
-Lynda Carter as Wonder Woman was the least interesting of the women presented to me by networks as a fascinating dame during my prime teenaged years.
-She was game, I’ll give her that, but she did nothing for me either as a beauty or as a crime-busting hero.
+Lynda Carter as Wonder Woman was the least interesting of the women presented to me by networks as a fascinating female during my prime teenaged years.
+She was game, I’ll give her that, but she did nothing for me as a crime-busting hero.

 I felt the same way about third-wheel Charlie’s Angel Jaclyn Smith (and sometimes got the two of them confused).
 The difference is that now I look back at Charlie’s Angels with a certain awe at its crazy audacity and overt sexism, but look back at Wonder Woman with no emotion at all.